skeeto/skeeto.github.com/_posts/2013-12-30-Emacs-Lisp-Readable-Closures.markdown

 The temporary buffer is mistakenly captured in the closure making it unreadable, but *only* in its uncompiled form.
-This creates the awkward situation where compiled and uncompiled code has different behavior.
+This creates the awkward situation where compiled and uncompiled code has [different behavior][bc].

 [print]: /blog/2013/03/28/
 [async]: https://github.com/jwiegley/emacs-async
 [elnode]: https://github.com/nicferrier/elnode
 [internals]: /blog/2014/01/04/
+[bc]: /blog/2016/12/22/#accidental-closures